FusionAuth/fusionauth-site/site/_posts/2022-05-23-how-to-migrate-from-firebase.md

 ---
 layout: blog-post
-title: How to migrate from Google Firebase
+title: How to migrate user your user data from Google Firebase
-description: How can you migrate away from Google Firebase?
+description: How can you migrate user data such as password hashes and social logins away from Google Firebase?
 author: Dan Moore
 image: blogs/migrate-from-cognito/how-to-migrate-from-amazon-cognito-header-image.png
 category: blog